tgjohnst/WordLock_Solver/README.md

    * **Filter:** Type into the "Filter words..." box to dynamically narrow down the displayed list.
    * **Sort:** Use the "Sort by" dropdown to arrange words alphabetically or by commonness (if available).
    * **Download:** Click the "Download as CSV" button to save the currently displayed (and sorted) list of words to a CSV file on your computer.
 Words found using the \_ wildcard will have \_ appended to them.
-5. **Toggle Theme:**
-   * Click the sun/moon icon in the header to switch between light and dark themes.

 ## **Technical Details**